kagisearch/kagi-docs/docs/common/company/hiring-kagi.md

 ## Full-time positions

 **Core Back-end Team**
 - Advanced knowledge of the Crystal language.
 - Exceptional problem-solving and coding abilities.
 - Crafting products with care

+Our tech lead Zac Nowicki recently gave a talk at Crystal Conf.
+Zac shares a summary of lessons, technology, ideas, and challenges after building a search engine product from the ground up in Crystal for the past three years.
+Watch the presentation [here](https://www.youtube.com/watch?v=r7t9xPajjTM&list=PLt-CsM4G1WoadONHl3zPN_Ts5PqH8TgMZ&index=8).

 **Core Front-end Team** (we are currently full, check back later)
 - Passion for creating delightful and swift user interfaces.